 One of the worst mistakes you can make when hiring is to employ somebody who’s just like you.
 Subconsciously, it’s an easy mistake for every employer – you’re keen to hire, you interview a candidate with the same drive and determination as yourself, the same humour, the same attitude – and suddenly you’ve hired your double without even realising it.
 This is a common trait amongst employers, and it’s actually quite natural to do so.

-According to a poll conducted by the Society for Human Resource Management, 54% of HR Managers base their final hiring decisions on the “chemistry” they feel with the candidate.
+According to this Qureos article, in the UK, a notable number of hiring managers consider the chemistry they feel with a candidate during the interview process.
+Research indicates that this intangible aspect plays a significant role in hiring decisions.
+For instance, 32% of employers admit that a bad hire often results from taking a chance on someone they liked during the interview, even if they were not the most qualified.
 So why do we do it?
 One of the main reasons is an unconscious bias towards those who are similar to you, be it personality, educational background, gender or ethnicity.
 Most employers tend to seek similarities in the candidate they are hiring and when they do find a small commonality – it tends to be exaggerated and can ultimately put these candidates into the wrong positions or lead to an increase in employee turnover when things don’t work out as planned.

 So why is it a bad thing?
 While you obviously want to hire someone who will work well with the rest of the team, you also need to ensure you achieve diversity and hire a fresh mind that is capable of thinking differently to your existing team.
 Throughout this blog, we explore the reasons against hiring someone that is just like you.